pravega/flink-connectors/documentation/src/docs/catalog.md

 ## General Catalog Introduction

-[Flink Catalogs](https://ci.apache.org/projects/flink/flink-docs-stable/docs/dev/table/catalogs/) provide metadata, such as databases, tables, partitions, views, functions and information needed to access data stored in a database or other external systems.
-It provide a unified API for managing metadata and making it accessible from the Table API and SQL Queries.
+[Flink Catalogs](https://ci.apache.org/projects/flink/flink-docs-stable/docs/dev/table/catalogs/) provide metadata such as databases, tables, partitions, views, functions and information needed to access data stored in a database or other external systems.
+It provides a unified API for managing metadata and making it accessible from the Table API and SQL Queries.

-A Catalog enables users to reference existing metadata in their data systems, and automatically maps them to Flink’s corresponding metadata.
-For example, Flink can map JDBC tables to Flink table automatically, and users don’t have to manually re-writing DDLs in Flink.
-Catalog greatly simplifies steps required to get started with Flink with users' existing system, and greatly enhanced user experiences.
+A Catalog enables users to reference existing metadata in their data systems and automatically maps them to Flink's corresponding metadata.
+For example, Flink can map JDBC tables to Flink tables automatically and users don’t have to manually re-writing DDLs in Flink.
+A catalog simplifies steps required to get started with connecting Flink and user's existing systems, improving the user experience.

 ## Basic ideas and building blocks of Pravega Catalog

-Pravega itself has terms of *streams* and *scopes* which manage the streaming data, but it does not have the concept of tables and databases.
-However, these terms are close, for example, if a Pravega stream contains semi-structured data like JSON format, it is feasible to map Pravega streams to Flink tables with the help of a schema registry service.
+Pravega uses terms such as *streams* and *scopes* for managing streaming data, but it does not have the concepts of tables and databases.
+These terms however can be thought of as similar.
+For example, if a Pravega stream contains semi-structured data such as JSON format, it is feasible to map Pravega streams to Flink tables with the help of a schema registry service.

-[Pravega Schema Registry](https://github.com/pravega/schema-registry) is built for such purpose.
-It is the registry service built on Pravega that helps store and manage schemas for data stored in Pravega streams, and it also provides a factory of methods to standardize the serialization with built-in support for popular serialization formats in Avro, Protobuf, JSON schemas, as well as custom serialization.
+[Pravega Schema Registry](https://github.com/pravega/schema-registry) is built for such a purpose.
+It is the registry service built on Pravega that helps store and manage schemas for data stored in Pravega streams.
+It also provides a factory of methods to standardize the serialization with built-in support for popular serialization formats in Avro, Protobuf, JSON schemas, as well as custom serialization.

 ### `PravegaRegistryFormatFactory`

-The serialization specialized in the schema registry involves some extra control bits compared to a standard (de)serialization, so a new table format named `pravega-registry` is developed in the connector to define how to map binary data onto table columns on top of it.
+When using Schema Registry serialization, further information is required in order to describe how to map binary data onto table columns.
+A new table format named `pravega-registry` has been added to define this mapping.

-**Note:** It should only be used internally in the context of `PravegaCatalog` unless you understand what you are doing.
-Currently, it only supports Json and avro format without any additional encryption and compression codecs.
+**Note:** The `pravega-registry` format factory should ONLY be used with the `PravegaCatalog`.
+Currently it supports only Json and Avro formats without any additional encryption and compression codecs.

 It has following options: